All Episodes

 unidentified

-Well, five gyres is the biggest nonprofit we could find that is solely dedicated to helping with plastic pollution and plastic.
+Well, Five Gyres is the biggest nonprofit we could find that is solely dedicated to helping with plastic pollution and plastic.

-I mean, we can't disclose exactly what it is, but we are probably their biggest, if if not their biggest, one of their biggest contributors.
+I mean, we can't disclose exactly what it is, but we are probably their biggest, if not their biggest, one of their biggest contributors.

-So, according to their 990, uh for the year of 2023, they brought in 1.2 million dollars.
+So according to their 990 for the year of 2023, they brought in $1.2 million.

-To be fair, I know that you guys have uh seen exponential growth over the past couple of years, but and I'm not trying to immediately just go totally dark and negative, because I think it's good that you guys are doing this, but it seemed it seemed low, to be honest.
+To be fair, I know that you guys have seen exponential growth over the past couple of years, but and I'm not trying to immediately just go totally dark and negative because I think it's good that you guys are doing this, but it seemed low, to be honest, that their total contributions for the year is 1.2.

 The prior year before that was 1.1.